franciscop/drive-db/README.md

 ### Load locally

 This is not available anymore.
-Since `drive-db` returns a plain array, so you could just load the data locally:
+Since `drive-db` returns a plain array, you can just load the data locally:

 ```js
 const data = require("./data.json");